Biman-pakhira/MyntraClone/README.md

 ## Demo

-You can check out a live demo of the project [here](#https://biman-pakhira.github.io/MyntraClone/).
+You can check out a live demo of the project <a href ="https://biman-pakhira.github.io/MyntraClone/"> here </a>.

 ## Features